Diy Wood Filler

-When choosing wood filler: there is a lot to there's a lot to choose from.
+When choosing a diy wood filler there is a lot to there’s a lot to choose from.
 We all use and do something different and say it’s the best way, but this is not true.
-The fact is, what works for some may not work for you, it’s just a starting point.
+The fact is what works for some may not work for you.
+It’s just a starting point.
 The more you do the more you will develop your own method and preference for using wood filler.